zuuks/ecs-game/README.md

 Small browser game built on a custom **Entity–Component–System (ECS)** engine written in **JavaScript**, using a **functional programming** approach (immutability, function composition, higher-order functions, map/filter/reduce).

 **Game:** Move the player and dodge falling meteors.
 Score increases over time.
-You have 3 lives, brief invulnerability after a hit, pause, and a simple starfield background.
+You have 3 lives, brief invulnerability after a hit.

 ---